PawseySC/containers-astro-python-workshop/index.md

 ### Core topic

-The focus of this workshop is on Python containers, including references to setting up and running MPI- and GPU- enabled applications.
+The focus of this workshop is on Python containers, including building practices and setting up and running MPI- and GPU- enabled applications.